 Time passed and eventually I go in to the scanner room and again the process is explained while I get comfy on the CT scanner table and am wired up to a pump which will be used to put the dye into my blood stream as the machine is in operation.

-The procedure is that there will be a number of scans, the first is without any dye in my blood stream, the second will be with 75% and the last with remaining 25%.
+The procedure works that there will be a number of scans, the first is without any dye in my blood stream, the second will be with 75% and the last with remaining 25%.

 The examination ends and the first scan is over and done very quickly and I have to hold my breath for 5 seconds during the scan.
 You have to do this so the x-rays aren’t blurred by your body moving too much.